helmedeiros/blog/content/en/posts/2022-10-27-scrum-transition-part1.md

 date: 2022-10-27 10:00:00+00:00
 series: Kanban to Scrum Transition
 categories:
   - Agile
   - Leadership
 tags:
   - kanban
   - scrum
   - transition
   - process-improvement
   - team-evolution
   - agile-transformation
   - retrospectives
   - team-leadership
-subtitle: Agile practices and development methodologies
+subtitle: Recognize when your process isn't serving your goals—moving from reactive Kanban to structured Scrum through honest retrospective insights
 ---

 > **Series: Kanban to Scrum Transition** | **Part 1 of 4** | _Documenting our team's structured evolution from Kanban to Scrum_